Declarer Play In Notrumps

-Diamond opening lead, so a quick count of our tricks.
+Diamond lead, so a quick count of our tricks.

 We've got ace, king, queen of spades.
 That's three spade tricks.
 Three heart tricks.
 Three diamond tricks is nine.
 And we can turn to the club suit to get our extra tricks.